siddharthaxroy/test/content/get-involved/index.md

 ### PhD in Environmental Science or Environmental Engineering

-**Status:** Not currently accepting new PhD students.
+**Status:** Not currently seeking PhD students.
+However, we may be able to accept students who bring their own funding (e.g., NSF Graduate Research Fellowship recipients).

 **For future consideration:**
 Candidates with degrees, research experience, or professional background in environmental science, environmental engineering, civil engineering, chemistry, or related fields are encouraged to inquire about future opportunities.

 **Application process:**
-Interested candidates must apply to and be admitted into the [Rutgers Environmental Science graduate program](https://envsci.rutgers.edu/academics/envsci_grad/how-to-apply.html) before an assistantship can be offered.
+Interested candidates must apply to and be admitted into the [Environmental Science](https://envsci.rutgers.edu/academics/envsci_grad/how-to-apply.html) or [Environmental Engineering](https://cee.rutgers.edu/environmental-engineering-home-page) graduate program before an assistantship can be offered.
 PhD students receive five years of guaranteed funding (subject to adequate performance).

 ### Master's Degree in Environmental Science or Environmental Engineering

 **Status:** Limited opportunities.
+We may be able to accept students who bring their own funding (Plan A/Thesis option) or wish to use research credits to pursue a coursework-only Masters (Plan B/Essay option).

 **4+1 Program Students:**
 If you are a Rutgers undergraduate in the 4+1 program, email to inquire about MS thesis (Plan A) or essay (Plan B) options.